Main Lebanon PM candidate withdraws from consideration

 Khatib's announcement came hours before he was expected to be named as the official candidate following consultations between the president and major parliamentary blocs.

-Hariri resigned Oct.
-29 amid nationwide protests in which demonstrators accused the political elite of corruption and mismanagement.
-A stalemate ensued over who to head the new government amid a deepening economic crisis, shortage of liquidity and hard currency.
+Hariri resigned amid nationwide protests in which demonstrators accused the political elite of corruption and mismanagement.
+A stalemate ensued over who should head the new government amid a deepening economic crisis, shortage of liquidity and hard currency.

-At the time of his resignation, Hariri said he reached a dead end with his political rivals over forming an emergency government to deal with the country's crumbling economy.
+At the time, Hariri said he reached a dead end with his political rivals over forming an emergency government to deal with the country's crumbling economy.

 He said he backed Khatib for the post, but protesters rejected him, saying the prominent businessman and contractor was too close to the ruling elite.